liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/04-securing-liferay/01-saml/01-setting-up-saml.markdown

 #### Checkpoint [](id=checkpoint-0)

 If a @product@ instance is the SAML IdP, it can connect to multiple SPs.
-However, the converse is not true; SPs connects to only one IdP.
+The converse, however, is not true: SPs connect to only one IdP.
 Verify that your settings are correct for the first SP before proceeding to add more SPs.

 1. Provide a general name for the SP.

 2. The `Entity ID` name must be identical to the one declared in the Service Provider metadata.

 3. Check the *Enabled* checkbox.

 4. Set a value for the *Assertion Lifetime*.

-5. The SP's metadata has been provided either as a URL or an XML file has been uploaded.
+5. Make sure the SP's metadata has been provided either as a URL or an XML file has been uploaded.

-6. *Name Identifier Format* and *Name Identifier Attribute Name* have been set.
+6. Make sure *Name Identifier Format* and *Name Identifier Attribute Name* have been set.

-7. *Attributes Namespace Enabled* has been set.
+7. Make sure *Attributes Namespace Enabled* has been set.

 If you don't have a Service Provider to add right now, that's fine.
 In the next section, you'll learn how to set @product@ up as a SAML Service Provider.
 After